 We keep dogs on a schedule so they get familiar and comfortable with the routine quickly.

 We cater to dogs with special needs.
 Those that have mobility issues are provided yoga mats in their rooms to help keep their footing.
-We have ramps to easily get them into their run or the exercise yard.
 We have essential oils to spray for helping blind dogs find their way around.
-We give insulin shots and special feeding and medications for those dogs who need these items delivered on a strict schedule.
+We give insulin shots and can accomodate special feeding times and medications for those pets who need these items delivered on a strict schedule.

 Canine Campus was built in 2000-2001 and opened its doors over Easter of 2001.
 Marianne Giuffre and Marge Wappler, the original owners, had a vision and proceeded to build their pet resort from ground up.
 It was just the two of them at the start, but as clients started knocking down the door, they hired staff and continued to grow and grow.

 Marianne & Marge gradually honed Canine Campus' services to treat you pets like they were their own.
 They created as much of a stress-free environment as possible and came up with a routine that our boarders could count on day-to-day and stay-to-stay.
 They wanted to get to know both our pet and human clients so both would feel comfortable.
 From the beginning, it was essential that all new clients toured the facility before they could board, ensuring that our human clients would be comfortable with where their family members were staying and who would be taking care of them.

 To keep up with the clients' needs, daycare services were added and then expanded as demand warranted.
 Aqua Paws, an underwater treadmill for dog exercise and conditioning, was also added.
 This service was discontinued in 2018.

 After 15 years, they made the difficult decision to retire and started looking for a buyer.
 In May of 2016, the sale was finalized, and Mary Helinski, a friend of many years, took on the responsibility of keeping their vision going.